If you don't make a concerted effort to keep up, you'll soon be left behind.

 Many graphic artists retired early rather than learn to use computers when the shift to desktop publishing occurred in the 1980s.
 There were even lawsuits filed by laid-off backshop employees at the newspaper where I worked.
 I don't know if it was lack of interest or an inability to adapt, but they were replaced by a younger set of people who felt comfortable drawing with a mouse and laying out pages with a keyboard.

-Transition to a wired world
+Transition to an interconnected world